 Throughout the years, I've gotten even better at scaling down and simplifying.
 Everything from the stuff I own to beliefs about myself and the world.
 I often have to ask, "If it's not serving me anymore, is it worth hanging on to?"

 Over time, this little ritual in self reflection and honesty has helped to cleanse my life of unnecessary baggage.
 But before I let go of something or someone (because let's be real- sometimes we grow out of relationships) I had to learn the value of blessing the endings.

 Endings aren't popular in our culture.
-We are taught to hold on to almost everything, but if that weren't the case and we were taught to honor the beauty of completion, we might celebrate and move forward with a free conscience, ushering in new energies with joyful anticipation.
-There is a lot to be said about making peace with the past.
-Not forgetting, but letting go.
+Many of us were taught that letting go is the same as quitting which obviously holds a negative connotation.
+But what if that weren't the case and we were taught, instead, that letting go is a deeply spiritual act?
+That surrender can be a humble passage to completion?
+We might celebrate and move forward with a free conscience, ushering in new energies with joyful anticipation.
+There is a lot to be said about making peace with the past before we walk into the unknown.

 Every spring what once seemed like an ending transforms into a new beginning.
 The mysterious process of death and rebirth, of letting go and receiving... is the heart of the mystery, revealed.
 And all we have to do is trust the process.

 Until your next appointment, may your endings be blessed and your springtime be joyous.